pelya/dpmaster-udp-hole-punching/readme.txt

 change the path and name of this file using the "--log-file" option.

 The obvious way to use the log is to enable it by default.
-But if you want to do that, you may consider using a lesser verbose level ("-v" or "--verbose", with a value of 1 - only errors, or 2 - only errors and warnings), as dpmaster tends to be very verbose at its default level (3) or higher.
+But if you want to do that, you may want to consider using a lesser verbose level ("-v" or "--verbose", with a value of 1 - only errors, or 2 - only errors and warnings), as dpmaster tends to be very verbose at its default level (3) or higher.

 Another way to use the log is to set the verbose level to its maximum value, but to enable the log only when needed, and then to disable it afterwards.
 This is